The 1990 John Hughes movie Home Alone made both Macaulay Culkin and the red-brick Georgian-style Colonial his character Kevin lived in famous.

 Listing agent Marissa Hopkins of Coldwell Banker says, “The $2.4 million isn’t just because of its cinematic history.
 It really is a residential masterpiece.”

-For more information about 671 Lincoln Avenue in Winnetka, Illinois,
+For photos and information about 671 Lincoln Avenue in Winnetka, Illinois,

-check the listing, photos taken Inside the Real Home Alone House, and the EW interview with the director.
+check the listing, Inside the Real Home Alone House, and the EW article.

 UPDATE: The house sold for $1.585 million in 2012.